JardaniWorld/alx-system_engineering-devops/README.md

-This repository contains different scripts executing different commands
+This repository covers implementations involving Systems Engineering and Devops